snitch-org/snitch/README.md

 ### Reporters

 By default, _snitch_ will report the test results to the standard output, using its own report format.
 There are two ways you can override this:
  - Register a new reporter with `REGISTER_REPORTER(...)` and select it from the command line.
-This is more flexible as you can chance which reporter to use without re-compiling, but it requires a bit more boilerplate.
+This is more flexible as you can change which reporter to use without re-compiling, but it requires a bit more boilerplate.
 See [Registering a new reporter](#registering-a-new-reporter).
-A list of standard reporters is already built-in *snitch* and enabled by default; see [Built-in reporters](#built-in-reporters).
+A list of standard reporters is provided with *snitch* and enabled by default; see [Built-in reporters](#built-in-reporters).
  - Override the default reporter by directly supplying your own callback function to the test registry.
 This is simpler but requires [using your own main function](#using-your-own-main-function), and is only a good option if the reporter never needs to change.
 See [Overriding the default reporter](#overriding-the-default-reporter).

 In both cases, the core of the reporter is its "report" callback function.
 It is a `noexcept` function, taking two arguments:
  - a reference to the `snitch::registry` that generated the event
  - a reference to the `snitch::event::data` containing the event data.
 This type is a `std::variant`; use `std::visit` to act on the event.

 When receiving a test event, the event object will only contain non-owning references (e.g., in the form of string views) to the actual event data.
-These references are only valid until the report function returns, after which point the event data will be destroyed or overwritten.
-If you need persistent copies of this data, you must explicitly copy the data, and not the references.
+These references are only valid until the report function returns; after this, the event data will be destroyed or overwritten.
+If you need persistent access to this data (e.g., because your reporting format requires reporting the data at a different time than when the event is generated), you must explicitly copy the relevant data, and not the references.
 For example, for strings, this could involve creating a `std::string` (or `snitch::small_string`) from the `std::string_view` stored in the event object.

 Finally, note that events being sent to the reporter are affected by the chosen verbosity:
  - `quiet`: `assertion_failed` and `test_case_skipped` only.